-CONDITION CON REQUIRED MPENSATORY MEASURE COMPLETION TIME C. One or more newly identified census locations with the calculated dose or dose commitment, via the same exposure C.1 AND Add the new location to the Radiological Environmental Monitoring Program.
+CONDITION COI REQUIRED MPENSATORY MEASURE COMPLETION TIME C. One or more newly identified census locations with the calculated dose or dose commitment, via the same exposure C.1 Add the new location to the Radiological Environmental Monitoring Program.
 30 days pathway, > 120% of the calculated dose or dose commitment from the current sample location identified in Table 6.3.1-1.
 C.2 Delete the sampling location having the lowest calculated dose or dose commitment, via the same exposure pathway, from the Radiological Monitoring Program.
 After October 31 of the year in which Land Use Census was conducted AND C.3 Identify the new location(s) in the Radioactive Effluent Release Report, and the revised figures and tables for the ODCM reflecting the new location.
 Upon submittal of the current calendar year Radioactive Effluent Release Report

 SURVEILLANCE FREQUENCY SR 6.3.2.1 Conduct a Land Use Census during the growing season by a door-to-door survey, aerial survey, or by consulting local agriculture authorities and report the results in the Annual Radiological Environmental Operating Report.
-Each calendar year during the growing season
+Each calendar year during the growing season of an Interlaboratory Comparison Program approved by the NRC.

-Interlaboratory Comparison Program 6.3.3
+6.3.3 Interlaboratory Comparison Program

-RFO 6.3.3 Analyses shall be performed on all radioactive materials supplied as part of an Interlaboratory Comparison Program approved by the NRC.
+RFO 6.3.3 Analyses shall be performed on all radioactive materials supplied as part